Cisco ISE Administrator Accounts: CLI and GUI Access

 This post refers to Cisco ISE version 3.3, running without any patches installed and virtualized on ESXi.
 The node discussed in this article operates in a standalone deployment.

-• Reload or shut down the Cisco ISE appliance
+• Reload or shut down the ISE appliance.

-When logged in using an admin account, a wide variety of commands is available, as illustrated in the example below:
+When logged in with an Admin account, a wide range of commands becomes available, as shown in the following example.

 ISE-NODE-2/adminCLI#?